Health & Human Services – Behavioral Health

 Lana is currently a Clinical Therapist at Green Lake County.
 She has a Master’s degree in Clinical Psychology and is licensed as a professional counselor.
 She has been practicing as a professional counselor for 15 years.
 While Lana treats a broad range of clients and mental health disorders, she has the most experience with adults with depressive and anxiety disorders.
 She approaches therapy from an eclectic perspective, meaning she uses the therapeutic method that best fits the client.
 In addition to working as a clinical therapist, Lana is also part of the crisis team.

-Kristle Jackson, Clinical Therapy Intern-
+Kristle Jackson, MSE, LPC-IT, Clinical Therapist-

 Nichol Wienkes, LPC, ICS, IDP-AT, Unit Manager-